GARBAGE SERVICE & RECYCLING

 We collect and recycle leaves, brush, twigs, branches, and weeds.
 Bundle it or bag it and the Public Works department will pick it up and recycle it.
 Call the borough office and schedule a pick-up today.
 We pick up year-round, weather permitting.

-Residential recycling services will occur weekly on the same schedule as your trash pick-up.
+Residential recycling services will occur every other week on the same schedule as your trash pick-up.
+Read the Recycling Guidelines.

 Recycling bins: